Shopify/polaris/.changeset/four-shirts-perform.md

 'polaris.shopify.com': patch
 ---

-Improved websites CSS reset so that its specificity was lowered, making it easier to add new styles on top of the reset.
+Improved website's CSS reset so that its specificity was lowered, making it easier to add new styles on top of the reset.